MrKirilsReinke/18.-NestJS---Authentication/README.md

 ##### Initial setup:

 An initial admin user should be created during the system setup to enable full administrative functionality from the start.
-This process typically involves directly setting a user’s admin field to true in the database or through an initial setup script.
+This process typically involves directly setting a user’s 'admin' field to true in the src/users/entities/user.entity.ts file.

 1. Authenticate Users:
 * Users can log in with their credentials or register if they don't have an account.